sassoftware/viya4-monitoring-kubernetes/logging/README.md

 You can also modify values in the `user.env` file to change the retention period for log messages.
 By default, messages from SAS Viya and Kubernetes pods are retained for three days and messages from logging components are retained for one day.
 See [Log_Retention.md](Log_Retention.md) for information about changing the log retention period.

+### Specify a Default Password for Kibana

+You can use the `ES_ADMIN_PASSWD` environment variable to specify the default password for Kibana.
+If you do not specify a default password, one is randomly generated.

 ### Modify user-values-*.yaml to Change Helm Chart Values

 The logging stack uses the following Helm charts: